forax/kata-java17/kata7/README.md

 4. In `Var.eval()`, instead of using `Map.get()`, we can use [Map.getOrDefault()](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Map.html#getOrDefault(java.lang.Object,V))
-   to simplify a littel bit the code.
+   to simplify a little bit the code.

 Once all these refactoring are done, you can continue with the [migration to Java 11](../kata11/README.md).